ARNOLD J. ISBELL, CAPT, USN

 From the 1921 Lucky Bag:

 His wife, Margarita, was listed as next of kin.
-He was also survived by his older son, Don, who attended West Point, and his younger son, Charlie, who attended the Naval Academy.
+He was also survived by his sons Don (USMA '55) and younger son, Charlie (USNA '54).
 (He was previously married to Minnie Couthard; they had no children together.)

 Arnold has a memory marker in Iowa.